How to design low-cost

 loads; large paper converting machinery; 12' high box-makers; dock-scale natural

-gas compressors; nuclear plant worst-case scenario filters.
+strategy to accept off-the-shelf enclosure modules; and nuclear plant worst-case scenario filters.

 Dr. Anderson has personally done both